One of the best (?) things about growing old is that you forget so many things that occurred earlier during your lifetime.

 Can’t tell you how that whole thing made me feel.

-When it actually happened several years ago & again, when Renee reminded me of it, just a few months ago.
+How I felt when it actually happened several years ago & then again, when Renee reminded me of it in FB.

 This has nothing to do with lending or giving money to your people.

-In fact, I’d recommend that you go nowhere near this type of thing.
-Could possibly destroy your career.
+In fact, I’d strongly recommend that you go nowhere near this type of thing.
+Could possibly destroy your career as you’d be surprised with what some people will do (or accuse you of doing)!

-I’ve always told my people that, whether they liked it or not, I would treat them as I would my own family.
+I’ve always told my people that, whether they liked it or not, I would always try my best to treat them as I would my own family.

 I’d love them unconditionally, but I’d also crack the whip when necessary.

-Ensure they don’t miss curfew nor work the next morning.
+Ensure they don’t miss curfew at night nor work the next morning.
 Figuratively speaking, that is.

 I could be their best friend…or their worst enemy.
 It was all up to them.